dlang-community/awesome-d/README.md

 * [warp](https://github.com/facebook/warp) - A fast preprocessor for C and C++ used in facebook infrastructure.
 Written by Walter Bright.

-## Books
-*D related books.*
-* [TDPL](http://www.amazon.com/The-Programming-Language-Andrei-Alexandrescu/dp/0321635361/) - *The D Programming Language* by Andrei Alexandrescu.
-* [Programming in D](http://ddili.org/ders/d.en/index.html) - A very detailed book about programming in D by Ali Çehreli  covering many areas of the language.
-Has a free online version and is suitable for beginners.
-* [D Cookbook](http://www.packtpub.com/discover-advantages-of-programming-in-d-cookbook/book) - A recipe-packed reference guide filled with practical tasks that are concisely explained to develop and broaden the user's abilities with the D programming language. by Adam D. Ruppe.

-## Tutorials
-*D related tutorials.*
-* [Pragmatic D tutorial](http://qznc.github.io/d-tut/index.html) - This is a pragmatic introduction to the D Programming Language. by Andreas Zwinkau.
-* [D Template Tutorial](https://github.com/PhilippeSigaud/D-templates-tutorial) - A tutorial dedicated to D Templates.
-Very good explanation about templates.
-Has pdf version. by Philippe Sigaud.
-* [Component programming in D](http://www.drdobbs.com/architecture-and-design/component-programming-in-d/240008321) - An article written by Walter Bright that details how D's functional support leads to a flexible and beautiful component programming style.
-* [Component programming with ranges](http://wiki.dlang.org/Component_programming_with_ranges) - A detailed blog post about how to do component programming in a idiomatic D way with ranges, with a full working example.
-* [Functional image processing in D](http://blog.thecybershadow.net/2014/03/21/functional-image-processing-in-d/) - A very interesting tutorial about writing an image processing lib in D. Shows the power of D's templates/CTFE/Ranges/UFCS for functional style programming.

-## Blogs
-*D related blogs.*

-* [Planet D](http://planet.dsource.org) - A repository of co-authored D-specific blogs maintained by Vladimir Panteleev.

 ## Web Frameworks
 *Full stack web frameworks.*
 * [vibe.d](http://vibed.org/) - Asynchronous I/O Web Framework that doesn’t get in your way, written in D.